inQWIRE/SQIR/README.md

 ## Overview

 SQIR is a **S**mall **Q**uantum **I**ntermediate **R**epresentation for quantum programs.
 Its main application is as an IR in a **V**erified **O**ptimizer for **Q**uantum **C**ircuits (VOQC).

 We describe SQIR and VOQC in [this draft](https://www.cs.umd.edu/~mwh/papers/hietala19voqc.html).
-A preliminary version of this work was presented at QPL 2019.
+A preliminary version of this work was presented at QPL 2019 and an updated version was presented at PLanQC 2020.

-For a gentle introduction to verification of quantum programs in Coq, see Robert Rand's [Verified Quantum Computing](http://www.cs.umd.edu/~rrand/vqc/index.html).
+Our repository is split into two parts: SQIR and VOQC.
+If you are interested in verification of quantum programs, you should focus on the SQIR directory (we also recommend Robert Rand's [Verified Quantum Computing tutorial](http://www.cs.umd.edu/~rrand/vqc/index.html)).
+If you are interested in our verified compiler then take a look at the VOQC directory.

 ## Compilation

+**If you want to compile the VOQC optimizer, follow the directions below.**

 Dependencies:
-* For compiling SQIR/VOQC proofs
-  * Coq version 8.10.1
-* For compiling executable VOQC optimizer
   * OCaml version 4.08.1
   * dune (`opam install dune`)
   * menhir (`opam install menhir`)
   * OCaml OpenQASM parser (`opam install openQASM`)

+`make voqc` will produce an executable in VOQC/_build/default.
+See [the README in the VOQC directory](VOQC/README.md) for instructions on how to run the optimizer.

+**If you want to compile our Coq proofs, follow the directions below.**

+Dependencies:
+  * OCaml version 4.08.1
+  * Coq version 8.10.1

 Run `make` to compile the core files of SQIR, `make optimizer` to compile proofs about the circuit optimizer, and `make examples` to compile proofs of correctness for small quantum programs.
-To compile an executable version of the optimizer (from OCaml code extracted from the Coq code), run `make voqc`.
-Use `make all` to compile everything. `make voqc` will produce an executable in `VOQC/_build/default`; see the benchmarks directory for instructions on running the optimizer.
+Use `make all` to compile everything.
 The development has been tested with Coq version 8.10.1 and OCaml version 4.08.1 on a MacBook Pro.
-Our proofs are resource intensive, so expect `make all` to take around an hour and a half (although compilation of the extracted code with `make voqc` should be quick).
+Our proofs are resource intensive, so expect `make all` to take around an hour and a half.
 We have experienced memory errors on some Linux machines, we are working to resolve this.

-## SQIR
+## SQIR Directory Contents

 ### src